Alberta family grieves loved one who died at a Calgary shelter | Globalnews.ca

 Joanna was laid to rest in a brand new dress, with a white rose and a picture of the grandchild she never got to meet tucked in her hand.

-” You couldn’t have found a better mom, a better wife, that is how she was before,” said Joanna’s former sister-in-law Karen Van-Heuval.
+” You couldn’t have found a better mom, a better wife, that is how she was before,” said Joanna’s former sister-in-law Karen Van Heuvel.

 In a statement to Global News, Alpha House said Joanna was known to them for some time and staff are devastated by her passing.